Logos

 The Brief - Alvin Design Ltd.

-Mr. Alvin commissioned a logo for his engineering company, Alvin Design Ltd., requesting a light, minimalist design that conveyed clear engineering themes.
-The final logo needed to work across multiple touch-points, including his company profile, email signature, invoices, and LinkedIn, and be delivered in various file formats for flexible use.
+The client commissioned a logo for his engineering company, Alvin Design Ltd., requesting a light, minimalist design that conveyed clear engineering themes.
+The final logo needed to work across multiple touch-points including a company profile, email signature, invoices, and LinkedIn page, and be delivered in various file formats for flexible use across each application.

 I designed a series of initial concepts exploring different typefaces, iconography, and gradients.
 A sans-serif direction was chosen early on to keep the logo clean, modern, and aligned with the brief.